Xu Xiaoming: Men's

 In Xu's early men's career, his team notably won bronze at the 2007 Asian Winter Games and he competed for China at the 2010 Winter Olympics.
 In Vancouver he threw Second stones for the Chinese team.
 He also represented China at the 2014 Winter Olympics as the third for the Chinese team.

 Xu would return to competitive men's curling as the skip of the Chinese national men's team during the 2024–25 season, alongside Fei Xueqing, Li Zhichao, Xu Jingtao, and Yang Bohao.
 During their first season together, they would represent China and win the 2024 Pan Continental Curling Championships, beating Japan's Shinya Abe 6–4 in the final.
 They would also go on to represent China at the 2025 World Men's Curling Championship, where team Xu would finish round-robin play with an 8–4 record, qualifying for the playoffs.
 They would beat Norway's Magnus Ramsfjell in the quarterfinals, but then lose to Switzerland and Canada in the semifinals and bronze medal game respectively, finishing in 4th place.
 Team Xu would also represent China as the home nation at the 2025 Asian Winter Games.
 There, they would go undefeated in round robin play, finishing 5–0, but would lose to the Philippines' Marc Pfister in the semifinals.
 China would rebound and win the bronze medal game 10–3 over Hong Kong to win bronze.

 Based on their performance the previous year, Xu would start the 2025–26 season qualifying for their first Grand Slam of Curling event at the 2025 Masters.
 At the Masters, they would finish with a 2–2 record, just missing out on the playoffs.
 Xu would also return to the 2025 Pan Continental Curling Championships, however they were unable to repeat their Pan Continental title, losing this time to Japan's Tsuyoshi Yamaguchi 6–5 in the bronze medal game to finish 4th.
-However, Xu would again qualify for another Grand Slam event, the 2025 GSOC Tahoe.